nicoabarca/mddrt/README.md

 # Multi-Dimensional DRT Visualizer
-This Python package allows users to visualize Directly-Rooted Trees (DRTs) that represent various dimensions of data derived from event logs.
+This Python package allows users to visualize Directed Rooted Trees (DRTs) that represent various dimensions of data derived from event logs.
 It provides tools to create graphical representations of these multi-dimensional trees, enabling deeper insights into process behaviors and relationships.
 The diagrams are generated via [Graphviz](https://www.graphviz.org).

 # Installation